Trees of Graphs as Boundaries of Hyperbolic Groups: Abstract factors

 \begin{defn}[orientability of an abstract flexible factor] \defnlabel{X.2} An abstract flexible factor $(K,\{ H_i \}_{i\in I})$ is \emph{orientable} if for each $g\in K$ the induced homeomorphism of $\partial K=(S^1)^\circ$ is orientation-preserving (in the sense explained in \Rmkref{X.1.2}(2)).
 An \emph{orientation} of such a factor is a choice of orientation for the corresponding extended circle $S^1$. \end{defn}

 Note that an abstract flexible factor $(K,\{ H_i \}_{i\in I})$ is \emph{non-orientable} if for some $g\in K$ the induced homeomorphism of $\partial K=(S^1)^\circ$ is orientation-reversing.
-Next lemma relates orientability properties of an abstract flexible factor $(K,\{ H_i \}_{i\in I})$ with orientability properties of its peripheral subgroups $H_i$.
-We omit its straightforward proof.
+The next lemma relates orientability properties of an abstract flexible factor $(K,\{ H_i \}_{i\in I})$ with orientability properties of its peripheral subgroups $H_i$.
+We omit the straightforward proof.

 \begin{lem} \lemlabel{X.3} Let ${\mathcal F}=(K,\{ H_i \}_{i\in I})$ be an abstract flexible factor. \begin{enumerate} \item[(1)] If some peripheral subgroup $H_i$ is non-orientable (in the sense of \Defnref{F.2}) then $\mathcal F$ is also non-orientable. \item[(2)] If $\mathcal F$ is orientable then all of its peripheral subgroups are also orientable. \end{enumerate} \end{lem}